Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Methods

-\paragraph{Implementation details} Unless otherwise stated, we use a fully-connected network with three hidden layers and a width of 128, CELU activations, Xavier-uniform initialization, and Adam optimization with learning rate $10^{-3}$ and $(\beta_1,\beta_2)=(0.9,0.999)$.
+Unless otherwise stated, we use a fully connected network with three hidden layers and width 128, \textsc{CELU} activations, Xavier-uniform initialization, and Adam optimization with learning rate $10^{-3}$ and $(\beta_1,\beta_2)=(0.9,0.999)$.
 The learning rate is decayed by a factor of $0.9$ every $10{,}000$ iterations.
 We use early stopping based on a validation estimate of $\mathcal{J}_i$ computed on $N_{\mathrm{val}}=2{,}000$ randomly sampled points.
 All experiments are implemented in PyTorch and run with a fixed random seed.